Mobile Menu

 Recent Trends – US dollar exchange rate

-Other macro trends, such as shifts in commodity markets and changes in global capital flows, played a crucial role in shaping the driver over 2020 to 2025.
+Macro trends, such as shifts in commodity markets and changes in global capital flows, played a crucial role in shaping the driver over 2021 to 2026.
 The loonie's value tracked not only the fortunes of Canadian energy exports but also responded sharply to global risk aversion during periods of financial instability, including episodes of elevated inflation and supply chain disruption.
 Underlying these patterns was the persistent outperformance of the US economy compared to Canada's more moderate expansion, reinforcing the loonie's long-term depreciation trend despite intermittent episodes of strength.
+This pushed USD/CAD to a level of 1.7% CAGR from 2021 to 2026.

 Show more